Igusy/style-for-niconico-rekari/README.md

 # style-for-niconico-rekari
-User style for "ニコニコ動画 (Re:仮)".
-Works with stylus extension.
+User style for "ニコニコ動画 (Re:仮)" that works with stylus extensions.
+The style can be broken by frequent website updates.

 https://raw.githubusercontent.com/Igusy/style-for-niconico-rekari/master/niconico.user.css